vmware/versatile-data-kit/projects/vdk-plugins/vdk-kerberos-auth/README.md

 After it's installed the following happens:

-1. Upon installation and if KEYTAB_FILENAME and KEYTAB_PRINCIPAL are configured, it will try to authenticate ("kinit") at the start of very VDK command.
+1. Upon installation and if KEYTAB_FILENAME and KEYTAB_PRINCIPAL are configured, it will try to authenticate ("kinit") at the start of every VDK command.
 2. Then when a client needs to talk to kerberos provision server they would use KerberosClient class to generate header:
 ```python
 auth = KebrerosClient("http@server.fqdn.com")